numpy/numpy/doc/source/f2py/windows/index.rst

 - the linking issues related to the C runtime library for building Python-C extensions.

 The focus of this section is to establish a guideline for developing and extending Fortran modules for Python natively, via F2PY on Windows.

+Currently supported toolchains are:

+- Mingw-w64 C/C++/Fortran compilers
+- Intel compilers
+- Clang-cl + Flang
+- MSVC + Flang

 Overview
 ========